datafold/data-diff/README.md

 until it gets to the differing row(s).
 See [Technical Explanation][tech-explain] for more details.

-This approach has similar performance to `count(*)` when there are few/no changes, but is able to output each differing row (and it might even [be faster][perf]).
+This approach has performance within an order of magnitude of `count(*)` when there are few/no changes, but is able to output each differing row!
 By pushing the compute into the databases, it's _much_ faster than querying for and comparing every row.

 ## Table of Contents